wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/using-the-analytics-dashboard.md

 # Monitoring Statistics and Tracing

 Monitoring the usage of the integration runtime using statistical information is very important for understanding the overall health of a system that runs in production.
-Statistical data help to do proper capacity planning, to keep the runtimes in a healthy state, and for debugging and troubleshooting problems.
+Statistical data helps to do proper capacity planning, to keep the runtimes in a healthy state, and for debugging and troubleshooting problems.
-When it comes to troubleshooting, tracing messages that pass through the mediation flows of the Micro Integrator becomes very useful.
+When it comes to troubleshooting, the ability to trace messages that pass through the mediation flows of the Micro Integrator is very useful.
 For monitoring statistics and tracing, we can use the Analytics profile of [WSO2 Enterprise Integrator 6.x family (EI Analytics)](https://wso2.com/enterprise-integrator/6.5.0).